 To be eligible for a sole trader business bank account you must:

-The accounts listed above are updated frequently, so you can be confident that you’re comparing the best deals currently on the market for free business bank accounts.
+The accounts listed above are updated frequently, so you can be confident that you’re comparing the best deals currently on the market for self-employed and sole trader business accounts.

 As a sole trader, you can use your personal bank account for all business transactions (paying for business items, receiving money from clients etc.) - it is not a legal requirement for you to open a business account.
 It’s a good idea to set one up if you plan to someday become limited, you want to keep an eye on cash flow or just want to be a little more organised.

 Applying for a self-employed business bank account is easy.
-After comparing providers above, click the ‘go to site’ button for your provider of choice and complete your application directly on their website.
+After comparing sole trader account providers above, click the ‘go to site’ button for your provider of choice and complete your application directly on their website.
 Most providers will need a photo ID to open an account.

 Ready to compare providers?
 Yes, take me to the comparison table.